 Advertisement

 Qigong works because it calms the mind and body, thus reducing stress and increasing energy.
 Practicing qigong also helps sharpen mental focus and develop mindfulness.
-When a person is more mindful, the body is better able to communicate with the brain when something is wrong or needs some sort of boost, explains the Qigong Institute
+When a person is more mindful, the body is better able to communicate with the brain when something is wrong or needs some sort of boost, explains the Qigong Institute.

 Qigong has long been used in the fight against aging and illness, according to the Qigong Institute.
 And it works.
 An article in The Wall Street Journal even cites studies in which qigong has been effective in reducing depression.